-Foundation Seminar FN121

-As part of the first-year experience, this innovative provides an introduction to skills required for the presentation of art and selfpromotion.
-Area coordinators teach 7 different units emphasizing artist communication skills, documenting their studio examples, writing about that work, speaking about art and creating a digital portfolio.
+Foundation Seminar FN121 As part of the DCAD first year experience, this innovative course provides an introduction to skills required for the composing of art and self-promotion.
+Area Coordinators teach seven different units emphasizing artist communication skills, and quantitative literacy in rendering dynamic compositions, documenting their studio examples, writing about that work, speaking about art and creating a digital portfolio.
 This course also prepares students with skills needed to participate in the first year portfolio review in the spring semester.
 Prerequisite: None

-Two-Dimensional Design I: Black and White FN131
+Two-Dimensional Design I:

-This course introduces the basic elements of twodimensional design: line, shape, value, proportion, space, texture, and balance.
+Black and White FN131 This course introduces the basic elements of twodimensional design: line, shape, value, proportion, space, texture, and balance.
 Students use black and white media to examine the basics of visual organization.
 Examples of excellent design from a wide variety of sources are presented to broaden student's knowledge of historical frameworks and promote creative and critical thinking.
 Students acquire a fundamental vocabulary and grammar of design that can be applied to all fields of the visual arts to evoke sensory and emotional, as well as intellectual and aesthetic, responses.
-Prerequisite: None interaction, color perception and color observation.
+Prerequisite: None

+Two-Dimensional Design II: Color FN132

+This course reinforces the fundamentals of visual organization studied in Two-Dimensional Design I: Black and White and introduces the element of color.
+Color theory is studied through painting and collage.
+The basics of color mixing are emphasized as students examine color interaction. color perception and color observation.
 Students explore the expressive potential of color, the use of color to describe spatial structure and the effects of light on color in addition to the effects of colors on each other.
 Students study both formal color schemes and the use of color in relevant art historical styles.
-Prerequisite: Two-Dimensional Design I: Black and White
+Prerequisite: Two-Dimensional Design 1: Black and White

-Two-Dimensional Design II: Color FN132 This course reinforces the fundamentals of visual organization studied in Two-Dimensional Design I: Black and White and introduces the element of color.
-Color theory is studied through painting and collage.
-The basics of color mixing are emphasized as students examine color interaction, color perception